paezha/University-AI-Panel/README.md

 [sabotage](https://arstechnica.com/information-technology/2024/05/stack-overflow-users-sabotage-their-posts-after-openai-deal/).
-It is an open question how long Stack Overflow will remain a community-based space, especially after it started treating its members as unwitting, and even unwilling providers of data for OpenAI.
+It is an open question how long Stack Overflow will remain a community-based space, especially after it started treating its members as unwitting, and even unwilling providers of data for OpenAI (Grimm 2024).

 Google, for its part, turned to Reddit for training data to the tune of
 \$60 million per year (Roth 2024).
 As Reddit content begins to creep